How to Train Your Kitten to Use the Litter Box: Expert Advice, Tips & Tricks

 Preparation

 Once you’ve got all the supplies, you’ll want to set the litter box up in a place where your cat will want to use it and feels safe to use it.
 Set it up in an area where your cat can find it easily but isn’t exposed while using it.
-If your cat feels exposed, he’s less likely to use it.
+If your cat feels exposed, they’re less likely to use it.
 Usually, a bathroom or laundry room are the best places to put a litter box.

 If you purchased plastic liners, put one of them in the litter box first.
 Then, fill the litter box about halfway full of litter.
 If you bought a covered litter box, you’ll probably want to leave the lid off it at first until your cat gets the hang of using it.